shaunharker/DSGRN/software/AlgebraicGeometry/README.md

 Authors: Kafung Mok, Shaun Harker

-This subproject of DSGRN is made to handle algebraic geometry related tasks arising in the analsis of parameter space.
+This subproject of DSGRN is made to handle algebraic geometry related tasks arising in the analysis of parameter space.

 We refer to